EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/archive/README.md

 Following instructions have been tested on chrome.
  1. Go to <https://flirt.eha.io/>
  2. Open browser console (ctrl-shift-j in chrome)
+ 3. *optional* Only if you plan on using the transformed data:
+    adjust the dev tools timezone to UTC by [changing geolocation sensor](https://stackoverflow.com/a/60008052/4652082) to London.
+Otherwise dates in `times` field will be inconsistent with raw data (which is in UTC).
- 3. Paste `index.js` script and press enter.
+ 4. Paste `index.js` script and press enter.
- 4. If successful, the requested flight schedules information will be logged to console.
+ 5. If successful, the requested flight schedules information will be logged to console.
- 5. Right-click the logged objects and select `Store as global variable`.
+ 6. Right-click the logged objects and select `Store as global variable`.
- 6. Note the variable that object is stored into (usually `temp<N>`).
+ 7. Note the variable that object is stored into (usually `temp<N>`).
- 7. Run `copy(temp<N>)` to copy the object to clipboard and paste it in a local file.
+ 8. Run `copy(temp<N>)` to copy the object to clipboard and paste it in a local file.

  > **Note:** For possible list of airport codes, analyze websockets connection while searching for flights through UI by country or city.
 Look for call to `flightsByQuery` method.
 You may also manually find the airport codes from other resources on the internet.